What does SVCA consider to be Development? |

 - the changing or interfering in any way with a wetland within the wetland, or certain works within the area of interference adjacent to the wetland.

-- For local wetlands the area of interference is 30 metres adjacent to the wetland, and for Provincially Significant Wetlands (PSW) the area of interference is 120 metres adjacent to the wetland.
+- For local wetlands the area of interference is 30m adjacent to the wetland.

 |